 Please do not include any other text (ex: digital version of the nomination text) on the same archival gold CD as the photos and photo log.
 In all likelihood the nomination will have some revisions and, therefore, an out of date version of the text would be submitted to the National Register.

-The DHPA can only accept digital images on a non-rewriteable archival gold CD.
+The DHPA can only accept final digital images on a non-rewriteable archival gold CD.
 Images cannot be downloaded directly from camera memory chips.
 The DHPA cannot accept images via email.

 The National Register will continue to accept archivally processed true black and white photography.
 Photographs must be black and white images from camera-exposed photographic film printed on silver-emulsion fiber-based papers or silver emulsion resin-coated (RC) papers using archival black and white processing.
 Images printed on color paper or utilizing color processing will not be accepted.